IronWifi/docs/user_Guide/captive_portals/hubspot.md

 <input type="hidden" name="opt_in" value="on"/>
 ```

-5. You can create a new contact in Hubspot with the following information:
+5. You can create a new contact in Hubspot with the following information.
+Your registration form should have the following names for input fields:

 * email
 * firstname
 * lastname
 * phone

+You can associate a contact with a form by adding the following:

 * formId
 * portalId
-* pageUrl
-* pageName